akileez/json-colorz/README.md

 > display a json or javascript object in the console with colorz.

 ## Why?
 [Jsome](https://www.npmjs.com/package/jsome) uses [chalk](https://www.npmjs.com/package/chalk), has a command line interface and can be used in the browser.
-Json-colorz uses [colorz](https://www.npmjs.com/package/colorz), does not have a cli and is not configured to run in the browser.
-The motivation here was to stress test `colorz` and  jsome (json-colorz) proved to be the module which would push `colorz` to its limits.
+Json-colorz uses [colorz](https://www.npmjs.com/package/colorz), does not have a cli, is not configured to run in the browser, but can display functions and date calls within javascript objects.
+This is useful to me for debugging purposes.
+The main motivation here was to stress test `colorz`.
+Jsome/json-colorz proved to be the module which would push the limits.

 So, I advocate to you, the user, USE [JSOME](https://github.com/Javascipt/Jsome).
-If you like this version, :+1:, but then go star [JSOME](https://github.com/Javascipt/Jsome).
+If you like this version,  :+1:, great, fantastic.
+But then go star [JSOME](https://github.com/Javascipt/Jsome).
 All credit for this code goes to Jsome author, [Khalid REHIOUI](https://www.npmjs.com/~javascript).
 What changes I have made are particular to my use case senarios.
 And I don't care much about stars and ratings.

 ## Installation
 ```bash